jobet1995/jobet1995/README.md

 ### ✨🤩About Me

-👋Hi there!
-I'm Jobet Casquejo, a passionate and motivated Java Developer with a keen interest in developing efficient and scalable web applications.
-I recently graduated with a degree in Bachelor of Science in Information Technology from University of Science and Technology of Southern Philippines, where I honed my skills in software development and gained hands-on experience through various projects and internships.
+👋Hello!
+I'm a passionate and driven Backend Developer with experience in Java, Python, SQL, and Salesforce.
+I have a solid foundation in backend development and am eager to contribute to impactful projects.
+My work experience as a Salesforce Administrator has given me valuable insights into CRM systems and the importance of data management and automation in business processes..

 ### 🌐Connect with me